Thai Grilled Pork Salad (Moo Nam Tok) – Authentic Nam Tok Recipe with Toasted Rice Powder

 Juicy, tender slices of smoky grilled pork tossed together with fresh herbs, toasted rice powder and a spicy, zesty fish sauce dressing, Moo Nam Tok is a quintessential Thai salad recipe you need to make.

-They are everything I love about Thai food – spicy, zesty, umami, and so refreshing.
-With the multiple layers of textures and complex flavours, you can never get bored of them.
+Thai salads are one of my favourite dishes to order when eating out.
+They capture everything I love about Thai food – spicy, zesty, umami, and so refreshing.
+With layers of textures and complex flavours, you never get bored of them.

 What is Moo Nam Tok?